Dairy Free Peach Cobbler

 Traditionally, cobblers call for butter and milk, in both the filling and topping.
 My dairy free version of a classic cobbler calls for non-dairy milk and coconut oil in the biscuit topping.

 The topping!
 A streusel topping is generally made with flour, oats, sugar, etc., and is more crumbly.
-(My Apple Buddy recipe has an awesome streusel topping.)
+(My Apple Crumble recipe has an awesome streusel topping.)

 A cobbler’s topping is closer to that of a biscuit.
 A thicker dough is dropped onto the fruit before baking.